-9.2.H Unless all disturbance created by the mining operation is covered by a reclamation bond under the jurisdiction of the Colorado Division of Minerals and Geology, or by the federal government on federally owned lands, a bond or other acceptable financial performance guarantee shall be submitted in favor of Routt County in an amount of at least 150 percent

-- 9.2.I The Board of County Commissioners may require a financial performance guarantee in addition to that required by the State of Colorado to insure that certain conditions of a permit will be complied with.
+- 9.2.H Unless all disturbance created by the mining operation is covered by a reclamation bond under the jurisdiction of the Colorado Division of Minerals and Geology, or by the federal government on federally owned lands, a bond or other acceptable financial performance guarantee shall be submitted in favor of Routt County in an amount of at least 150 percent of the cost of restoration of the site and access roads.
+The required amount of such financial performance guarantee may be increased at the discretion of the Planning Director to account for inflation.
+A bid for site restoration acceptable to the permittee and Routt County shall be submitted to the Planning Department as evidence of the cost of reclamation for bond setting purposes. - 9.2.I The Board of County Commissioners may require a financial performance guarantee in addition to that required by the State of Colorado to insure that certain conditions of a permit will be complied with.
 The required amount of such financial performance guarantees may be increased at the discretion of the Planning Director to account for inflation.
 The County will not require financial guarantees that are duplicative of that required by the State.
 Copies of all financial guarantees related to the project shall be submitted to the Planning Department prior to permit issuance; including but not limited to those required by the State, BLM, and Routt County. - 9.2.J Any land survey monuments shall be recorded in the Colorado Land Survey Monument Records prior to commencement of mining, and if removed, shall be replaced following reclamation.

 Staff comments: The applicant is required to post a bond with the state that covers reclamation costs.
 Staff has not identified a reason for any additional bonding to occur.
-A condition requiring the submission of all financial guarantees related to the project required by other agencies is suggested.
+A condition requiring the submission of all financial guarantees related to the project required by other agencies is included.